 Device Spoofing vs. Domain Spoofing: What's the Difference?

 There are many techniques that fraudsters will employ to aid in their ad fraud schemes.
-When fraudsters want to try to hide their illicit activities and make themselves harder to identify, one of the first tactics they’ll resort to is spoofing.
+One of their favorite tricks?
+Spoofing.

 Spoofing is a practice where someone tries to change various aspects of their identity or system settings to fool you into thinking that they’re a legitimate visitor, marketing partner, or website owner.